ndif-team/nnsight/README.md

-# NDIF Repository
-## nnsight API
+# nnsight API

-The `nnsight/` directory contains the nnsight package for interpreting and manipulating the internals of large language models.
+The `nnsight/` directory contains the nnsight package for interpreting and manipulating the internals of deep learning models.

-- `nnsight/model_checkpoints` is set to be the default huggingface hub cache directory.
-Contains by default models found on the NDIF server with their respective configurations.

 #### Installation